janneri/advent-of-code-2022/README.md

 # Advent of Code 2022

+I was too busy before Christmas to do these puzzles after day 16.
+It was fun to do the first 16! :)

 | Puzzle                                                                   | Solution                                         | Themes                                                                               |
 |--------------------------------------------------------------------------|--------------------------------------------------|--------------------------------------------------------------------------------------|
 | [Day 1 - calory counting](https://adventofcode.com/2022/day/1)           | [Day 1 solution](src/main/kotlin/day1/main.kt)   | Group nums.
 Sum and find groups with max sum.                                        |